AbRahman-ra/psql-notes/README.md

 ---

-### Dealing with nullities in SQL
+## Dealing With Nullities in SQL

 We use `COALESCE` to handle nulls inside a column.
-It's written inside the `SELECT` statement, and takes 2+ arguments.
+It's written inside the `SELECT` statement, and takes at least 2 arguments.

-`COALESCE(column, default value if the value in the column is null, 2nd default value if the 1st defualt is null)`
+`COALESCE(column, default value if the value in the column is null, 2nd default value if the 1st defualt is null, ...)`

 ```sql
 SELECT first_name, COALESCE(email, '0') -- all null emails will be replaced with 0